Repository

 Coexisting with Doctrine's Standard Repository

-the 'repository' argument in your entity configuration, and remove Doctrine's
+'repository' argument in your entity configuration, and remove Doctrine's

 repository class to reduce confusion.
 The default Doctrine's repository is still

-available by calling $entityManager->getRepository(Entity::class)
+available by calling $entityManager->getRepository(Entity::class), it is just

 you no longer have the option to add custom methods to it.